 With the changeover from acoustic to electric recording and cutting of disk in the 20's the first tonearms as we know them today were seen although these were mostly to be found on transcription desks as most turntables continued to use acoustic means of amplification well into the 50's even if consumer models using an electric pickup tonearm combinations were seen as early as in 1926 in Germany (Ebner as in Perpetuum-Ebner), in fact acoustic reproducers were manufactured in the third world as late as the mid 80's and are still being made in southern Asia for reproductions.
-Here we list all tonearms know to be currently in production, for info on older models see Discontinued Arms.

 Air Tangent Swedish air bearing tangential arm much beloved by Americans, a heavily damped armtube made out of magnesium, continuos VTA etc, and a sound to die for, unusually easy to set up for such an arm (air bearing tangentials are usually a bitch to set up and require constant readjustment).
 The current version is 1-D. Possibly the most desirable arm in the world with a price to match, around $8500 in the US (ouch), somewhat cheaper in Europe.